kragen/derctuo/long-distance-radio.md

 Handheld ferrite loopstick antennas are capable of transmitting and receiving MF signals like those used for AM radio, but their antenna efficiency is fairly low.
-A better approach is to use higher frequencies to connect handheld devices to large, fixed infrastructure like a long-distance phased array, which then handles the long-range communication.
+A better approach for mobile stations is probably to use higher frequencies to connect handheld devices to large, fixed infrastructure like a long-distance phased array, which then handles the long-range communication.
 Still, these short-range links might be able to reach many kilometers.
+(LoRa at 915 MHz can reach 10 km in rural areas, though fewer km in cities; one-watt GSM cellphones can talk to a base station 35 km away, and a "timing advance limit" has been hacked into some GSM equipment to extend that range further.)

+A handheld device is inevitably a point source of interference, with the unavoidable inverse-square interference pattern that implies.
+A kilometer-scale phased array is, by contrast, a diffuse source, so it can emit at a much higher power before it starts to become a nuisance to neighbors.

 GPS
 ---